Declaration of the Rights of Woman and of the Female Citizen: Article X

+"No one should be disturbed for his fundamental opinions; woman has the right to mount the scaffold, so she should have the right equally to mount the rostrum, provided that these manifestations do not trouble public order as established by law".

 In Article X, de Gouges draws attention to the fact that, under French law, women were fully punishable, yet denied equal rights, declaring: "Women have the right to mount the scaffold, they must also have the right to mount the speaker's rostrum".
 This statement would go on to be well-known and spread to wide audiences.

 Article XI

+"The free communication of thoughts and opinions is one of the most precious of the rights of woman, since this liberty assures the recognition of children by their fathers.
+Every citizeness may therefore say freely, I am the mother of your child; a barbarous prejudice [against unmarried women having children] should not force her to hide the truth, so long as responsibility is accepted for any abuse of this liberty in cases determined by the law [women are not allowed to lie about the paternity of their children]".

 De Gouges declares, in Article XI, that a woman should be allowed to identify the father of her child/children.
 Historians believe that this could relate to de Gouges' upbringing as a possible illegitimate child, and allows women to demand support from fathers of illegitimate children.

 Article XII

+"The safeguard of the rights of woman and the citizeness requires public powers.
+These powers are instituted for the advantage of all and not for the private benefit of those to whom they are entrusted".

 This article explains that the declaration of these rights for women is a great benefit to society, and does not only benefit those protected by it.
 According to her biographer, Olivier Blanc, de Gouges maintained that this article be included to explain to men the benefit they would receive from support of this Declaration despite the advice to her of the Society of the Friends of Truth.

+Article XIII

+"For maintenance of public authority and for expenses of administration, taxation of women and men is equal; she takes part in all forced labor service, in all painful tasks; she must therefore have the same proportion in the distribution of places, employments, offices, dignities, and in industry".

+Article XIV

+"The citizenesses and citizens have the right, by themselves or through their representatives, to have demonstrated to them the necessity of public taxes.
+The citizenesses can only agree to them upon admission of an equal division, not only in wealth, but also in the public administration, and to determine the means of apportionment, assessment, and collection, and the duration of the taxes."

+Article XV

+"The mass of women, joining with men in paying taxes, have the right to hold accountable every public agent of the administration".